College Fee Waivers: Complete Guide to Saving Thousands

 The Application Process depends on which platform you are using.
 Each has its own verification steps, but all require counselor confirmation.

-For the Common Application Fee waivers, students check the "fee waivers eligibility" box in the Profile section.
+For the Common Application fee waiver, students check the "fee waiver eligibility" box in the Profile section.

 - Students answer statements confirming need